Fllokii-Sec/SOC-Home-Lab/README.md

 The "Why": Security teams cannot manually triage every unknown file hash.
 Automating lookup rules allows the SIEM to instantly escalate alerts to Critical or High severity if a running process matches a known malicious entity in the wild.

 Step 6.
-Attcking The Windows Vivtim
+Attcking The Windows Victim
  - Used Kali Linux to launch a brute Force Attack against victim vm. (see fig. 13)

 <img width="994" height="798" alt="vmware_1fvH3Vr08f" src="https://github.com/user-attachments/assets/a1b04085-db32-44e3-9269-d78cea6a70ee" />

 Fig. 13

- - Watched Wazuh to Detect and Analyze Alerts. (see fig. 14)
+ - Observed Wazuh to Detect and Analyze Alerts. (see fig. 14)

 <img width="1827" height="728" alt="vmware_hcQBESjbeV" src="https://github.com/user-attachments/assets/dcbeeba0-a88e-4e82-a655-c4775207489f" />

 <img width="1799" height="543" alt="vmware_8CY8GfgPyu" src="https://github.com/user-attachments/assets/a53cdc24-70ba-45b4-b4c5-98e5563b33df" />

-Fig. 14
+Fig.14

+Key Takeaways & Security Mindset Acquired
+ - Visibility is Nothing Without Context: Collecting logs from pfSense or Windows independently provides a fractured narrative.
+True detection capability was realized when correlating the network event (Suricata/pfSense alerting on high-volume SSH connections) with the host event (Windows reporting rapid credential failures).

+ - The Attacker's Advantage vs. Defender's Strategy: Simulating the attack via Kali reinforced how noisy automated brute-force tools are.
+As a defender, mapping these actions directly to the MITRE ATT&CK Framework (T1110 - Brute Force) allows for targeted, proactive defense strategies rather than reactive firefighting.

+ - Open Source Security: How Open Source Tools not only can be a viable option for security and monitoring, but also a good source to get hands on practical skills in an isolated home enviroment to continue learning and becoming more knowlegable how ceartain fundementals tie together.